Magic Lantern Video & Book Store

 documentary not listed at IMDb

-Co-produced by Hal Roach; directed by John Ford; written by Frank S. Nugent, based on a story by W.R.
-Burnett;
+Directed by John Ford; written by Frank S. Nugent, based on a story by W.R.
+Burnett; starring John Wayne,

-starring John Wayne, Vera Miles, Ward Bond, James Gleason & Patrick Wayne; video/DVD not available; full credits at IMDb
+Vera Miles, Ward Bond, James Gleason & Patrick Wayne; kinescope/video/DVD not available • episode credits at IMDb

 main administration building of The Hal Roach Studios (circa 1920) Hal Roach Studios (circa 1925) from the air, looking south; the dark patch at rear is the Forty-Acre Backlot